-At the time of Muhammad Adil Shah, the Ramlinga Talav and Torvi water works had lost their capacities as these had been destroyed by the Sultan of Ahmednagar during his raid of Bijapur.
+At the time of Muhammad Adil Shah, the Ramalinga Talav and Torvi waterworks had lost their capacities as these had been destroyed by the Sultan of Ahmednagar during his raid of Bijapur.
 It was necessary to create a large water facility to meet the growing demand of the city.
-In 1651 CE in memory of his wife Jehan Begum, Muhammad Adil Shah constructed Jehan Began Talav to south of his capital.
-The Talav today is popularly known as Begam Talav.
+In 1651 CE in memory of his wife Jehan Begum, Muhammad Adil Shah constructed Jehan Began Talav to the south of his capital.
+The talav today is popularly known as Begam Talav.
 It is located about 5 km to the south of Gol Gumbaz and covers an area of 234 acres.
 Even today this talav fed southern and eastern side of Bijapur.

 Gunj or Water Towers

-Apart from Begam Talav several other tanks were created in and around Bijapur to meet the water need of its population.
-Some of these are Rangrez Talav, Quasim Talav, Fatehpur Talav and Allahapur Talav.
+Apart from Begam Talav, several other tanks were created in and around Bijapur to meet the water need of its population.
+Some of these are Rangrez Talav, Qasim Talav, Fatehpur Talav and Allahapur Talav.
 There were also a large number of bavadis or step wells constructed at different locations by both sultans and nobles for water management.
-Among these the most significant is Taj Bavadi.
+Among these, the most significant is the Taj Bavadi.

 Water Works at Gol Gumbaz Complex